TheCarsonWest/TheCarsonWest.github.io/test/content/Internal Structure and Density.md

 ## 2. Internal Structure and Density

-The density of a substance is directly related to its [[Atomic Arrangement and Intermolecular Forces]].
+The density of a substance is directly related to its Atomic Arrangement and Intermolecular Forces.
 Essentially, it depends on two primary factors at the microscopic level:

 1.  **Mass of the constituent particles**: Heavier atoms or molecules will contribute to a higher density for a given packing efficiency.